 Mabel’s affair with Austin ended with his death in 1895.

 John Parker Hale House Museum

-In the 1860s, Valentine's Day was the perfect opportunity for a young man to flirt with a girl from a different class.
-A Valentine's note was viewed as an acceptable way to express your affection without fear of giving offense.
+In the 1860s, Valentine’s Day was the perfect opportunity for a young man to flirt with a girl from a different class.
+People then viewed a Valentine’s note as an acceptable way to express their affection without fear of giving offense.

 In 1862, one of the South’s most notorious villains took the opportunity to express his affection for one of New Hampshire’s leading ladies.
 To his surprise, perhaps, John Wilkes Booth captured the eye of Lucy Lambert Hale.

 Hale charmed a great many men in both Washington and New England.
-John Jay, Oliver Wendall Holmes and Robert Todd Lincoln were all said to have expressed some interest.
+John Hay, Oliver Wendell Holmes and Robert Todd Lincoln were all said to have expressed some interest.
 Her father was John Parker Hale, a U.S. senator, abolitionist leader and Lincoln supporter.
-But an anonymous Valentine in 1862 from Booth caught Lucy Hale's fancy, and the two were soon better acquainted.
+But an anonymous Valentine in 1862 from Booth caught Lucy Hale’s fancy, and soon the two got better acquainted.

 Hale was mad enough that his daughter was involved with an actor.
 Imagine his shock when his daughter’s beau turned out to be an assassin.

-When Booth was captured after killing President Lincoln, he had Lucy Hale's picture in his pocket.
-Sen. Hale spread word far and wide that Lucy was not engaged to the actor-turned-murderer.
-Father and daughter departed for an extended visit to Europe.
+When Booth was captured after killing President Lincoln, he had Lucy Hale’s picture in his pocket.
+Senator Hale spread word far and wide that Lucy was not engaged to the actor-turned-murderer.
+Father and daughter then departed for an extended visit to Europe.

 One of Lucy Hale’s gifts to New Hampshire is the house where she grew up.
 The Woodman Museum at 182 Central Ave. in Dover, N.H., acquired the Hale house in 1915, and it’s open to visitors.